CHILDHOOD AND PARENTS

 This is when I really became a good student.
 I raised kids, study hard, taught my own classes, and made some good friends.
 And I learned a lot, both from my fellow graduate students—especially Darrell Arnold and John Ries—and from Professors Richard J. Blackwell and William C. Charron.
 (For more on my professor’s influence see the “academic genealogy” section of this website.)
 I’ve always had mixed feelings about attending St. Louis University, primarily because it often leads people to mistakenly assume that I’m religious.
 The idea of attending a Catholic university sent shivers down my spine before I started, and still haunts me to this day.
 Yet I received an excellent education there, for which I am immensely grateful.

 The other significant event was the addition of a new daugher in 1988.
-And like all my children, she has provided much joy and comfort.
+Like all my children, she has provided much joy and comfort.

 The view from my first office.